If you visit more than one furry art site, it's pretty easy to see

 each art site it supports.
 If the art site provides an API, Furbitron

-site and parses data out of the HTML.
+and parses data out of the HTML.

 Furbitron records the submission ID and the date and time of the latest submissions.
 Once the data is collected, Furbitron generates updated graphs and statistics for each art site.